thoughtbot/suspenders/README.md

 Some gems included in Suspenders have native extensions.
 You should have GCC installed on your machine before generating an app with Suspenders.

-We use [Capybara Webkit](https://github.com/thoughtbot/capybara-webkit) for full-stack Javascript integration testing.
-It requires you have QT installed on your machine before running Suspenders.

-Instructions for installing QT on most systems are [available here](https://github.com/thoughtbot/capybara-webkit/wiki/Installing-Qt-and-compiling-capybara-webkit).

 PostgreSQL needs to be installed and running for the `db:create` rake task.